What Is Parental Alienation Syndrome?

 - Your ex wrongfully keeps your child away from you

-Are There Legal Protections Against Parental Alienation?
-How Do You Fight It?
+What to Do About Parental Alienation – How Do You Fight It?

-Currently, there is no standard regulatory scheme for addressing instances of parental alienation.
+Currently, there is no standard regulatory scheme for fighting against parental alienation.
 Some states have recognized the adverse consequences of parental alienation and will make custody rulings disfavoring the parent who took steps toward alienating the other parent.
 Other courts have considered parental alienation in reunifying children with the alienated parent.

 In New Jersey, courts generally consider maintaining the bonds between children and both of their parents to be in their best interests.
 While New Jersey courts have not established a judicial framework to specifically combat parental alienation, the current custody determination process may provide some protection.